apache/maven-wrapper/src/site/markdown/index.md

 If not set, but your mirror URL in your settings.xml is configured, it will be used.

+## Checksum verification of downloaded binaries

+To avoid supply-chain-attacks by downloading a corrupted artifact, it is possible to specify checksums for both the *maven-wrapper.jar* and the downloaded distribution.
+To apply verification, add the expected file's SHA-256 sum in hex notation, using only small caps, to `maven-wrapper.properties`.
+The property for validating the *maven-wrapper.jar* file is named `wrapperSha256Sum` whereas the distribution file property is named `distributionSha256Sum`.

 ## Internals

 Maven Wrapper is composed of 3 pieces: